The Bible in Its Traditions

 Visual Arts

-1:1–5:20 James Depictions of the Author Depictions of James, the author of the epistle, in paintings, statues, manuscript illustrations, engravings, woodcuts, and embroidery on liturgical vestments are particularly prominent in the Middle Ages.
-A common consensus of the artists is that the author of the epistle is James the Just, leader of the Jerusalem church; he is typically further identified with James, son of Alphaeus, one of Jesus' Twelve (Mk 3:18), and "James the Less" (Mk 15:40).
-The iconography of James draws particularly on accounts of James recorded in Eusebius of Cesarea Hist. eccl.
-23 and Jerome Vir. ill.
-2, who in turn draw on accounts from Clement of Alexandria and Hegesipus.
-See also →James: Introduction
+Depictions of James, the author of the epistle, in paintings, statues, manuscript illustrations, engravings, woodcuts, and embroidery on liturgical vestments are particularly prominent in the Middle Ages.
+A common consensus of the artists is that the author of the epistle is James the Just, leader of the Jerusalem church; he is typically further identified with James, son of Alphaeus, one of Jesus' Twelve (Mk 3:18), and "James the Less" (Mk 15:40; →Jameses near Jesus).
+The iconography of James draws particularly on accounts of James recorded in Eusebius of Caesarea Hist. eccl.
+2.23 and Jerome Vir. ill.
+2, who in turn draw on accounts from Clement of Alexandria and Hegesippus (→Introduction).
+Several prominent features of these portrayals may be noted:

 • Following the tradition that he was the first bishop of Jerusalem, James is often portrayed anachronistically in bishop's vestments.